Mohsin226240/Task-9-Product-Web/README.md

-# Task-9-Product-Web
+Aura Smartwatch - Product Landing Page

-A fully responsive product landing page for the fictional Aura Smartwatch, built using HTML5 and CSS3.
-Includes hero section, product features, images, testimonials, pricing plans, and contact.
+A fully responsive and visually appealing landing page for the fictional Aura Smartwatch, created using only HTML5 and CSS3.

+Features:

+Hero section with product name, tagline, and call-to-action

+Product features section highlighting 4 key features

+High-quality images of the smartwatch

+Testimonials from 2 happy customers

+Pricing plans with subscription details

+Contact or newsletter form for inquiries and updates

+Footer with social media links and contact info